tamara233/invogue/README.md

-Online clothing store with React JS library.
+Online clothing store built with React JS library and create-react-app.

 A user can
 	login or sign up through email / password or Google account